 Harsher in Hindsight: Episode 11 of Blood and Sand involves Spartacus being bedridden due to a severe infection, and the medicus doing everything he can to save him.
 There's even a scene in that episode where Spartacus sees his dead body on a morgue.
 Andy Whitfield, the actor who played Spartacus, had to leave the role due to cancer.
 Tragically, he lost the battle a year later.

-Before Agron was revealed to be gay, the show caught a lot of flack for apparently playing up the Bury Your Gays trope.
+Before Agron was revealed to be gay (though it was hinted at as soon as he joined the cast), the show caught a lot of flack for apparently playing up the Bury Your Gays trope.
 Agron and Nasir are the only two of the main protagonists to survive the war.

 Vengeance Episode 7 had a fight between Spartacus and 7-foot tall guy Sedullus.
 Spartacus sliced his face off with one strike and HIS BRAIN FELL OUT!!